 Most substance abuse counselors work as part of a larger team.
 This team may consist of several professionals including:

 Many substance abuse counselors facilitate group therapy to support clients in their recovery journeys.
-Sometimes, counselors follow a set curriculum when facilitating these groups.
+Sometimes, addiction counselors follow a set curriculum when facilitating these groups.
 Other times, however, counselors will bring in unique material to share and discuss.

 There are many different kinds of groups, but common group topics include:

-Successful counseling requires preparing the client for optimal chances for future success.
+Successful addiction counseling requires preparing the client for optimal chances for future success.
 The relapse rates for substance use disorders remain stubbornly high.
 Unfortunately, even if an individual has good intentions for sobriety, the stress of daily living can quickly take its toll.

 Another option for lasting recovery may be monitoring.
 For example, Soberlink remote alcohol monitoring connects the clients to the counselor and other loved ones to keep them accountable long after treatment is over.

 Becoming A Substance Abuse Counselor

 The requirements for becoming a substance abuse counselor vary depending on the location and employer.
 Certain titles will require certain degrees and levels of experience.
 Thus, counselors have many different backgrounds.

 Start first by checking with your state licensing requirements.
 You will likely need to enroll in school and complete a certification or license program.
 You will also need to complete a designated number of counseling training hours.
 Finally, you may need to successfully pass one or more board exams.